barasanaman9-eng/Track1_Intellactuals_demo/frontend/README.md

 CampusConnect is a role-based, AI-driven social platform designed to solve campus fragmentation.
 It connects students, alumni, and club presidents through a personalized community feed and an intelligent career advice chatbot.

 ## 🗺️ System Workflow
-*(Note: Replace this text with a link/image of your flowchart before final submission!)*
 ![System Flowchart](./flowchart.png)

 ## 🗄️ Deployed Databases & Architecture